A pack of wolves we are

 Money.
 Money clothes those who wander by, a glance at me, us, suggesting hostility, disgust.
 Faux wraps drape the necks of women, accompanied by charicatures of Mexican men with conquering moustaches and ankle length capes.
 Money abundant, but they do not give so much as a glance.
 More is what they want.
 More money for themselves when we have none.

 at the assuring presence of you

 She begins to wail as a cloud of wind sweeps in from the west.
-I press her against my chest, lifting her to my face – a face no longer fresh, glowing the ochre of embers.
-Instead, it is dulled, burned to oblivion as of such suffering, the pain I must endure.
-My pores are brimming with the remains of soot.
+I press her against my chest, lifting her to my face – a face no longer fresh, young, glowing the ochre of embers.
+Instead, it is dull, sallow, burned to oblivion as of such suffering, the pain I must endure.
+My pores are brimming with soot.
 Ash.
 I am a mere memory…

 Might we halt